Top 10 Most Iconic Electric Guitars of All Time, Part 1

 2. Gibson Les Paul Standard

 One of two of the most recognized electric guitars in the world along with Fender’s Stratocaster, the Gibson Les Paul Standard has been THE electric guitar for generations of rock-and-rollers.
 There’s nothing quite like the universal appeal of the Standard’s beautiful, simple design and smooth lines.
-After all, it’s not called the Standard for nothing.
+After all, it’s not called the Standard for anything.

 Year introduced: 1958